somdattagoswami/somdattagoswami.github.io/_pages/about.md

 - Here is a recent copy of my [CV](https://somdattagoswami.github.io/files/Resume.pdf).

-## Research Areas
-**Broad Interest:**  Scientific Machine Learning, Isogeometric analysis, Brittle fracture mechanics

-**Recent works/focus on:** Phase-field based modeling (Fracture Mechanics, Aortic Dissection, Spinodal Decomposition).
+- My research interests are on scientific machine learning and its applications on computational mechanics and biomechanics.
 In particular, I have been actively involved in the design of learning machines that leverage the underlying physical laws and/or governing equations to extract patterns from high-dimensional data generated from experiments.